 Change is inevitable, and as transitions like new locations or management may occur, the document provides a concise way to address any adjustments that have happened over the previous year.
 The reports also act as a record of the company’s business activities, and timely filing is necessary in order to maintain “good standing” with the state.

 Also known as annual reports, annual statements, or statements of information, these documents provide an updated snapshot of the business and can include information such as:

-- The name of the corporation
+- Name of corporation

 - The state in which the corporation was formed

-- Business activities conducted within the state
+- Business activities being conducted within the state

-- Capital investments and paid in capital
+- Capital investments and paid-in capital

-The Importance of Annual Reports
+The Importance of Filing Annual Reports

 Hassle Free Process